 Ann Marie Pipkin Technology Award- Nominations are closed for 2019

 The Ann Marie Pipkin Library Technology Award is granted to a person who has shown outstanding leadership in advancing the practice of educational technology over a substantial period of time.

-- An Innovator—a person who has consistently shown a desire to learn, adapt, and utilize a wide variety of educational technologies in order to better serve students, faculty, administrators and the community.
+- utilizes a wide variety of educational technologies in order to better serve students, faculty, administrators and the community

 - provides educational technology professional development and mentoring to other professionals at a local, statewide, or national level.

 - started a specific initiative that integrates technology into their program

 - collaborates with educators to combine technology with curriculum to research or present information.